Manish9198/cricket-ball-detection/README.md

 - Modelling decisions
 - Fallback logic
 - Assumptions
-- Issues faced and fixes applied
+- Issues encountered and fixes applied
 - Performance improvements and example outputs

 ---

 ## Conclusion

-This project demonstrates a robust, reproducible, and industry-aligned cricket ball tracking system using deep learning for detection and classical filtering for tracking.
-The pipeline is modular, interpretable, and suitable for real-world sports analytics scenarios.
+This project presents a robust, reproducible, and industry-aligned solution for cricket ball detection and tracking from a single static camera.
+By combining deep learning–based detection with classical filtering, the system achieves stable tracking performance while remaining interpretable and easy to reproduce.